Slot Machine Probability: a Mathematical Approach to Slot Machines

-If you are planning to play on slot machines with the odds of winning set at 95 %, you will be led to thinking that you can win 95 percent of the times you play at the machine.
+If you are planning to play on Slot machines with the odds of winning set at 95 percent, you will be led to thinking that you can win 95 percent of the times you play at the machine.

-However, the fact is that 5 percent of every dollar you bet will go to the house of odds.
-The house edge is higher for slots than any other casino game.
+However, the fact is that five percent of every dollar you bet will go to the house.
+For Slots, the house edge is higher than for any other Casino game.

-The returns are worked out only after playing on longer period.
-You may win big in a single betting cycle and also lose big in another.
+The returns work out only after playing for a more extended period.
+You may win big in a single betting cycle and lose big in another.
 It is all about getting a profitable average.

-It is often impossible to determine the exact house advantage of any given reel machine.
-Instead, players depend on information provide publicly, such as regulated pay off ranges in most states.
+It is often impossible to determine the exact house edge of any given reel machine.
+Instead, players depend on the information that is provided publicly, such as regulated pay off ranges.

-In some states, the Gaming Board states that most slots must have a 73% return to the player.
-Generally, small slot machines are close to this threshold than larger slot machine.
-For this reason, it is advisable to skip the skip the penny and nickel slots if your bankrolls allows.
+In some states, the national Gaming Boards state that most Slots must have a 73 percent return to the player.
+Generally, small Slot machines are closer to this threshold than the larger Slot machines.
+For this reason, it is advisable to skip the penny Slots and nickel Slots if your bankroll allows it.

-Think of slots like flipping a coin.
-If a coin is flipped 10 times, and for the first nine times it lands on head, what will be the tenth flip?
+Think of Slots like a coin flip.
+If a coin is flipped ten times, and for the first nine times it lands on heads, what will the tenth flip be?
 The chances are still 50/50 regardless of the previous results.
-Slots are exactly the same in that sense.
+Slots are the same in that sense.